Dakota-Dusold/MechaCar_Statistical_Analysis/README.md

 - T-Test Lot 3: Lot 3 is statistically different from the population mean of 1500 lbs per square inch.
 The p-value is 0.04 which is less than our significance level of .05, therefore, we must reject the null hypothesis that there is no statistical difference.
 ![](photos/ttestlot3.PNG)

+## Study Design: MechaCar vs Competition

+- Suggested Statistical Study: Test if MechaCar provides a safer vehicle than the competition at a lower cost.
+- The metrics used would be cost and safety rating.
+- Null Hypothesis H0: There is no statistical difference between MechaCar and their competition in terms of cost and safety ratings.
+- Alternative Hypothesis: There is a statistical difference between MechaCar and their competition in terms of cost and safety ratings.
+- The statistical tests used would be Multiple Linear Regression  and Pearson Correlation Coefficients.
+This way we could analyze if there is a difference statistically and if the relationship is positive, negative, or no correlation.
+- The data needed would be the cost and safety ratings from MechaCar's fleet and the competition's fleet of car offerings.